Young-ook/terraform-aws-eks/examples/fis/README.md

 ```
 ./fis-create-experiment-templates.sh
 ```
 This script creates fault injection simulator experiment templates on the AWS account.
 Move to the AWS FIS service page on the AWS Management Conosol and select Experiment templates menu on the left.
-Then users will see the created experiment templates for chaos engineering.
+Then you will see the created experiment templates for chaos engineering.

 ![aws-fis-experiment-templates](../../images/aws-fis-experiment-templates.png)